jsiulian/Flare/README.md

 - Attachments
 - Message storage
 - Encrypted storage (As I am not a security-expert, I do not guarantee anything.
 Read the `Security`-section)
+- Notifications (To also get notifications while the application is closed, use something standalone, e.g. [messenger-notify](https://gitlab.com/Schmiddiii/messenger-notify))

 ## Planned Features